marinov98/MarinMacs/emacs_config/README.md

 ## Favorite-Themes

 ### Base16 (Contains 20+ themes but these are my top picks)
-- base16-ocean (Personal Favorite)
+- base16-ocean
 - base16-oceanicnext
 - base16-tomorrow-night
 - base16-solarized-dark/light

 ### Colorful and visually pleasing
 - Spacemacs-theme
-- Zerodark-theme
+- Zerodark

 ### Easy on the eyes
-- Gruvbox-theme
+- Gruvbox
-- Zenburn-theme
+- Zenburn
-- JellyBeans (currently in use)
+- JellyBeans
+- Planet

 ### For Org and any Markdown Language
-- Poet-theme
+- Poet

 # What My Init File Consists Of (Currently)